hhandoko/luwak/README.md

   * Install Gradle and add the executable in the system path (`gradle`), or
   * Use the provided Gradle wrapper executable (`gradlew`)
 * JavaScript build tools:
-  * [Bower] v1.8.x
   * [Node.js] v8.5.x
   * [npm] v5.4.x

 ## Usage

-* `npm i && bower i` to download and install front-end JavaScript dependencies
+* `npm i` to download and install front-end JavaScript dependencies
-* `npm run build` to compile front-end JavaScript assets
+* `npm run dist` to compile and minify front-end JavaScript assets
 * `gradle run` or `./gradlew run` to run the application from the command line
 * `gradle build` or `./gradlew build` to compile a jar (to run with `java -jar <build jar> server`)